openweb-nl/kafka-graphql-examples/README.md

 * `restart.sh` is used to stop and start the whole setup, it does not start a test.
 When it's finished the application should be accessible at port 8181.
 * `setup-db.sh` is used to setup the database.
 It takes the name of the Docker container to execute it on as the first argument and the port used as the second.
 When running a local PostgreSQL you could copy parts of it to crate the tables and indexes.
 * `synchronize.sh` is used as part of the restart to set both the Kafka topics and schema's in the schema registry.
+* `create-data-json.sh` needs a name argument, matching a .edn file in resources with a mapping.
+It will process the data so it can be used by vega in the frontend.